Motor Duty Class and its Classification

 Intermittent periodic duty with starting(S4):

-The duty type S4 is defined as a sequence of identical duty cycles, each cycle including a significant starting time, a time of operation at constant load and a time de-energized and at a rest.
+• The duty type S4 is defined as a sequence of identical duty cycles, each cycle including a significant starting time, a time of operation at constant load and a time unenergized and at rest.

 Intermittent periodic duty with starting and braking(S5):